Best practices for optimal visual tests results

 • Layout: This match level identifies the different types of content areas (such as text or images) and their position relative to each other.
 It then reports differences in the layout, ignoring differences in the actual content of the text and images.

 If your dynamic content has a static layout and only the text or graphics change dynamically, then you can use a Layout match level so that mismatches are reported for changes in layout but not for differences in the text or graphics content.
-For more details on the available match levels see How to use Eyes match levels.
+For more details on the available match levels see Match levels.

 You can set the match level using either the SDK or the Test Manager.
 In the SDK, you can set the match level for an entire test suite, for a series of checkpoints, for a specific checkpoint, or for specific regions or elements in that checkpoint.
 In the Test Manager, you can set the match level for one or more regions in a step and then copy them to other similar steps.

 • Test Manager for a given step: You can define match level regions by using the Test editor or Step editor to mark rectangular areas on the checkpoint or baseline image.
 These match levels are applied after you save the baseline and run the test again.
-See Add special regions to the Step baseline and checkpoint.
+See Defining Regions.

 The Test Manager also allows you to change the match level on the results of the current step to see how a change in match level would affect the mismatch reported.
 This does not change the outcome of the current test or future tests – it is a “what if” analysis tool.
 See Preview the step images using match level options for details.